koljapluemer/situation-based-language-learning/src/backend/API.md

 - `targetLanguage` is required and specifies the language being learned (e.g., "spa" for Spanish situations).
 - `imageLink` is optional and must be a valid URL if provided.
 - `descriptions` should include UI-friendly text in multiple languages to describe the situation.
-- Expression challenges must include at least one English prompt; additional languages are optional.
-- Challenge arrays default to `[]`; omit them to create empty situations.
+- `challengesOfExpressionIds`: Array of gloss IDs in the native language (prompts for expression practice).
+Defaults to `[]`.
+- `challengesOfUnderstandingTextIds`: Array of gloss IDs in the target language (text for comprehension practice).
+Defaults to `[]`.
+- Glosses must be created separately via `/glosses` before attaching to situations.
 - Glosses are unique per `(language, content)`.
 When a matching entry already exists, attach its `id` instead of creating a duplicate (`/glosses/search` helps surface candidates).

 ### Update

 ```
-PATCH /situations/:id?language=spa
+PATCH /situations/:id?nativeLanguages=eng
 ```

 Where `:id` is the situation identifier (e.g., `greeting-basic`).

-- Request body uses `situationUpdateSchema`.
+- Request body uses `situationUpdateSchema` (partial updates).
-- Providing `challengesOfExpression` or `challengesOfUnderstandingText` replaces all existing challenges of that type (internally a delete + recreate).
+- Providing `challengesOfExpressionIds` or `challengesOfUnderstandingTextIds` replaces the entire gloss ID array for that challenge type.
-- The `language` query parameter controls the response DTO.
+- The `nativeLanguages` query parameter controls gloss filtering in the response DTO (same as GET).

 ### Delete